Silencing the Inner Critic

 I was in awe and wonder, and I couldn’t help but to just cry and just be like, “Lord, You’re here.
 And You’re real!
 Like, You’re actually real.
 Like, You’re Someone; You’re not just an IT.
 You’re not just an illusion.
 You’re not just a thought that someone created.
 You’re not just a theory, a legend that I’ve heard about.
 You’re real.
 Like, You’re actually Someone and You’re here, and nothing else literally matters, but this moment…being with You.

 When I came to that moment, finally something broke off of me.
 It was a mask of what my parents, my family, my friends said, this is how you need to look in life.
-This is how, this is how we look.
-So you need to conform to this.

 And then I heard a voice.
 It was an audible voice.